fidelity/awsrun/README.md

 ## Overview

-awsrun is both a CLI and API to execute commands over one or more AWS accounts concurrently.
-Commands are user-defined Python modules that implement a simple interface to abstract away the complications of obtaining credentials for Boto 3 sessions - especially when using SAML authentication and/or cross-account access.
+Awsrun is both a CLI and Python package used to execute commands over one or more AWS accounts concurrently.
+Commands are user-defined Python modules that implement a simple interface to abstract away the complications of obtaining credentials for Boto3 sessions&mdash;especially when using SAML authentication and/or cross-account access.
 The key features of awsrun include the following:

 **Concurrent Account Processing**:
 Run a command concurrently across subset or all of your accounts.
 A worker pool manages the execution to ensure accounts are processed quickly, so you don't have to wait for them to be processed one at a time.
 Process hundreds of accounts in a few minutes.

 **SAML and Cross-Account Access**: